Kithraya/detect-IE.js/README.md

 This property is available in all compatibility modes.

-At the moment, this can not always distinguish between IE6 and IE7 due to the Service Pack update.
-I will work on it.
+At the moment, `detect-ie.js` can not always distinguish between the IE6 and IE7 engine, due to the infamous Service Pack update.
+There are workarounds, and I will work on implementing one.